jrhazlett/pretty_printer_for_humans/README.md

 ---

-Updates and fixes:
+### Updates and fixes

+#### Ver.
+1.0.9

+Name scheme changes:<br>
+'Sync' was removed from all function names.
+From now on, if the function name doesn't have the 'Async' suffix, then assume its execution is synchronous.

+All functions in `prettyPrinterForHumansMultiThreading` now end with the `Async` suffix.
+There's no longer any mention of `MultiThreading` in the names.

+New functions added to `prettyPrinterForHumansMultiThreading`:<br>
+getArrayOfStringsPathsInArgAsync()<br>
+isKeyInArgAsync()

+Added smarter code to the worker.
+This only really affects people intending to clone the code and change it.
+Details documented later in the readme, as well as in the code.

+`prettyPrinterForHumansMultiThreading` now has its own section in the readme.

+Theoretical performance improvement: Swapped out `.toLowerCase()` for case-insensitive string compares with `.localCompare()` with a static option object.
+I also implemented the same swap for `.sort()` functions.

+#### Ver.
+1.0.8

+Added multi-threading equivalents for (see lower sections for details) getArrayOfPathsInArg() isKeyInArg()

-Ver.
+#### Ver.
 1.0.7

-Fixed bug where circular reference tracker pre-maturely registered false positives Added performance improvement to case-insensitive string comparisons Added functions (see lower sections for details): getArrayOfPathsInArg() isKeyInArg()
+Fixed bug where circular reference tracker pre-maturely registered false positives Added performance improvement to case-insensitive string comparisons Added functions (see lower sections for details): getArrayOfPathsInArg()<br>
+isKeyInArg()

-Ver.
+#### Ver.
 1.0.6

 Fixed static references in prettyPrint functions.

-Ver.
+#### Ver.
 1.0.5

 -Compatibility fix: Multi-threading is now disconnected from the root import location.
 This prevents the import from blocking builds on non-Nodejs projects.
 To see how to import the multi-threading component, see the section for `pformatAsyncMultiThreaded( arg, { /*options*/ } )`.